Skip to content

 Examples

-Run all seeders against the local database:
+Run all seeders locally (zero-config):

 bash

-Run a single seeder:
+Run a single seeder (positional arg):

 bash